How is the NJEDA partnering with CDFIs to support low-cost financing for small businesses and nonprofits impacted by COVID?

 The CDFI Emergency Assistance Grant Program provided five CDFIs grants of $250,000.
 These grants helped the CDFIs scale their operations in response to high demand for assistance from business owners impacted by the pandemic and buy down interest rates on their loans to offer borrowers more flexible loan terms at lower rates.

-The NJEDA’s Micro Lender Support Grant Program is a pilot program that will make $2 million available to provide grants of up to $200,000 to CDFIs, Minority Depository Institutions (MDIs), and other eligible lenders as identified in the Economic Recovery Act.
+The NJEDA’s Micro Lender Support Grant Program is a pilot program that makes $2 million available to provide grants of up to $200,000 to CDFIs, Minority Depository Institutions (MDIs), and other eligible lenders as identified in the Economic Recovery Act.
 This program DOES NOT provide grants directly to small businesses.
 Grant funds received through the program can be used to fund operating expenses associated with servicing micro businesses and the buying down of interest rates of loans offered to micro businesses.
 CDFIs and MDIs based outside New Jersey that service New Jersey businesses will be eligible to receive funds, which will reduce the financial burden on New Jersey-based CDFIs and create new financing opportunities for New Jersey businesses.
-Applications will open on April 19, 2021.
-Organizations interested in learning more about the program are encouraged to contact firstname.lastname@example.org.
+Applications for CDFIs and MDIs are now open.
+Learn more and apply.